Masoom-Wahid/KardanLeetBackend/docs/Introduction.md

 # Introduction
 <hr>

-## :grey_exclamation: This Is An Introduction , Api Documentation Of Each Part Are Below:
+## This Is An Introduction , Api Documentation Of Each Part Are Below:
 * ### [Auth](./Auth.md)
 * ### [Contest](./Contest.md)
 * ### [Question](./Question.md)